tom-seddon/ADJI/README.md

 # Limitations/bugs

-- `*JKSETUP` doesn't examine the address/overlay parameter until after you've pressed the keys.
-So if you enter something invalid, you won't get the error immediately

-- Joystick keys don't affect OSRDCH, so you can use them to press keys at the BASIC prompt, or when using `INPUT`, etc.
+- Joystick keys don't affect OSRDCH, so you can't use them to press keys at the BASIC prompt, or when using `INPUT`, etc.

 - `*JJOY` effectively disables both analogue joysticks, even though it could pass through to one of them and it wouldn't interfere